jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 Note that your translations will be publicly attributed to your account's full name and email address, so you might want to adjust these settings beforehand.

 ### JASP modules and Weblate components
-Once you logged in, you can contribute translations to the JASP project at <https://hosted.weblate.org/projects/jasp/>.
+Once logged in, you can contribute translations to the JASP project at <https://hosted.weblate.org/projects/jasp/>.
 JASP consists of various modules each offering several statistical analyses.
 For example, the module `jaspAnova` offers both frequentist and Bayesian analysis of variance (ANOVA), repeated measures analysis of variance (RM ANOVA), analysis of covariance (ANCOVA), and multivariate analysis of variance (MANOVA).

 On *Weblate*, every JASP module is split into two components.
 The two components have the suffixes (`-QML` or `-R`) that indicate their programming language:
-- The [QML](https://en.wikipedia.org/wiki/QML) component refers to strings (i.e., text) found in the user interface, that is, the left-hand panel in JASP
+- The [QML](https://en.wikipedia.org/wiki/QML) component refers to strings (i.e., text) found in the user interface, that is, the left-hand input panel in JASP
-- The [R](https://en.wikipedia.org/wiki/R_(programming_language)) component refers to strings found in the output pane that appear in the right-hand panel in JASP resulting from statistical analyses computed using R.
+- The [R](https://en.wikipedia.org/wiki/R_(programming_language)) component refers to strings found in the right-hand output panel in JASP resulting from statistical analyses computed using R.

 For example, the `jaspAnova` module consists of the components [jaspAnova-QML](https://hosted.weblate.org/projects/jasp/jaspanova-qml/) for the interface and [jaspAnova-R](https://hosted.weblate.org/projects/jasp/jaspanova-r/) for the analysis code.
 Clicking on a component shows an overview of the current translation status: